The home of Barb Watson's swimmers

 Saturday Morning 8:30-9:30am

 There is a cost involved to cover Barb's time and lane hirage.
-Call Barb on (04) 232 6470 for more information.
+Call Barb on (04) 232 6470 for more information and to get on the text list.

 Regular Seaswims are held every Sunday leaving around 8am from Freyberg Beach, Oriental Bay.